joekesov/laravel-rss-reader-application/README.md

 ## Install and run the RSS reader application

+1. From .env.example file create a new .env file and choose the port number for the REST API
+- make the same action for codebase/.env from codebase/.env.example it's for the Laravel configuration

-1. build and run the containers
+2. build and run the containers

 ```shell
 docker compose up -d --build
 ```

-2. In the application server shell
+3. In the application server shell

 ```shell
 docker compose exec server bash